 Safety margin:

 Herbicide labels often provide specific application rates for different turfgrass species or cultivars.
 These rates are a direct result of turfgrass tolerance and are the range of herbicide rates that will not cause turfgrass injury.
+The herbicide formulation can also play a role with SC formulations generally regarded as being safer than EC formulations.

 Recovery and regrowth: